theohbrothers/Get-DuplicateFiles/README.md

 It is common to have two or more folders with duplicate files, whether the files were purposedly, accidentally, or unknowingly created.
 This script helps to locate those duplicate files, so follow-up action can be taken on them.

 While this script is similar to [Get-DuplicateItem](https://github.com/theohbrothers/Get-DuplicateItem), `Get-DuplicateItem` is limited to a search scope of a single folder, and does not allow controling the duplicate criteria.
-In general, dealing with duplicate files in an interactive and very case-specific process, so a script that is easily editable and extensible is a better solution than a module like `Get-DuplicateItem`.
+In general, dealing with duplicate files is an interactive and very case-specific process, so a script that is easily editable and extensible is a better solution than a module like `Get-DuplicateItem`.

 ## How it works

-- The default duplicate criteria is to match only by file name and file size.
-    - You may defined the duplicate criteria to include any of the following: File name, file size, file hash, and date modified.
+- Define the duplicate criteria to include any of the following: File name, file size, file hash, and date modified:
 - Searches two groups of folders (i.e. source and other) for all descendent files.
 - Compares files of the two groups of folders, identifying duplicates using the criteria you defined
-- Finally, exports duplicates into a duplicates.json file.
+- Finally, exports duplicates into a `duplicates.json` file.

 ## `duplicates.json`